zxc88645/poe-ce/README.md

 1. Start the game.
 2. Start up Cheat Engine.
 3. Go to File and Open Process, and select the Path of Exile process from the list.
-4. Go to File and Open File, and open the .CT file you downloaded from here.
+4. Go to File and Load, and open the .CT file you downloaded from here.
 5. *Optional: If you're using a Steam or Kakao client, scroll down the list of check boxes and check the Steam or Kakao box.*
 6. Check the boxes for the features you want to enable.